- Choose your path

 In this example we are using Qodo.ai.

-git clone https://github.com/akka-samples/travel-agent.git
+git clone https://github.com/akka-samples/helloworld-agent.git

-cd travel-agent
+cd helloworld-agent

 .
 This provides the AI with Akka SDK specific knowledge.